Council meeting suspended after heated exchanges during discussions on what needs to be done with a huge illegal waste dump in Derry

 In relation to the 'complex' criminal prosecution, Mr Livingstone said he was restricted in what he could tell councillors about the case.

-The meeting was suspended for a short time when members of the public shouted questions from the public gallery.
+The meeting was suspended for a short time when people shouted questions from the public gallery.

-Speaking after the meeting restarted, People Before Profit councillor Eamonn McCann (pictured above) questioned why a public inquiry had not been launched into the Mobuoy dump.
+Speaking after the meeting restarted, People Before Profit councillor Eamonn McCann questioned why a public inquiry had not been launched into the Mobuoy dump.

 "I think a public inquiry is the only way we are going to get to the heart of what happened," he said.